santiment/academy/src/docs/metrics/sentiment-metrics/positive-negative-sentiment-metrics/index.md

 ### Market Sentiment Positive / Negative

-There is an option to get Market Sentiment Positive Negative
+There is an option to get Market Sentiment Positive/Negative:

 ```graphql-explorer
 {